Skip to Content

 I was amazed by how many plants I had always thought were just weeds were actually useful and even edible plants.
 Some, like dandelions, I already knew were edible and had medicinal uses, but there were other plants I’ve seen all my life that I never knew had any use.

 One of the plants I learned about on the tour was jewelweed.
-It’s one of those plants that I’ve seen growing along the side of the road all of my life, but I never knew what it was.
+It’s one of those plants that I’ve seen growing along the side of the road before, but I never knew what it was.
 I had always just assumed it was a weed, but I know now that the juice from the crushed leaves is often used as a remedy for poison ivy.
-I see jewelweed all of the time now when I’m taking my dog walk, and it’s usually growing right near the patches of poison ivy too.
+I see jewelweed now sometimes when I’m taking my dog for a walk, and it’s usually growing right near the patches of poison ivy too.
 How convenient!

 Once I came home after the plant literacy tour, I took a look around my yard to see if any edible weeds were there.
 I found plenty growing all over – even in the cracks of the walkways.
-Some of the ones I found were:
+(Note: even though I think it’s interesting that these plants are so resilient that they will grow even in the cracks in the cement I wouldn’t recommend harvesting plants from there because I don’t know what chemicals might leech from the cement into the plants.

 Dandelions . . . everywhere!